10 Things to do in Crete (other than lazing on the gorgeous beaches!)

 The old Venetian fortress on Spinalonga Island was once a leper colony.
 Take a short boat trip from Plaka or Elounda on Crete’s east coast to explore inside the walls of the old fortress where crumbling old Venetian and Ottoman stone houses have been witness to fascinating history.
 To bring the experience to life make sure you read Victoria Hislop’s novel ‘The Island’ first.

 Discover Zeus Cave

 Rugged Crete has over 3,000 caves but the Dikteon Cave, near the the village of Psyhro, on the Lassithi Plateau is the most famous and most important because, according to legend, it was the cave in which the ancient Greek God Zeus was born and hidden from this father, Cronos, who apparently ate his offspring.
 The caves is also is dripping with interesting stalagmites and stalactites and the windmill covered Lassithi Plateau offers one of the most beautiful landscapes in Crete.

 Visit Preveli Beach

 Crete has many stunning beaches but Preveli Beach is perhaps the best loved and most picturesque.
-As you descend the steep stairs cut into the cliff the uniqueness of Preveli Beach comes into view.
+As you descend the steep stairs cut into the cliff the uniqueness of Preveli Beach comes into view and you’ll understand why visiting this beach is one of the top things to do in Crete.
 Preveli Beach is also known as Palm Beach due to the palm tree lined river that cuts through the soft black sand beach lapped by the turquoise waters of the Libyan sea.
 There is also a cliff top monastery nearby for an added dash of culture.

 Explore Heraklion Archaeological Museum